Go back

 • Make an appointment with a therapist to discuss and integrate the insights from the infusion.

-Remember to take care of yourself pre and post-infusion, find time to rest, and reflect on your journey as you embark on this healing experience.
+In conclusion, being prepared both mentally and emotionally for your ketamine therapy experience will help you achieve the best possible outcomes.
+Remember to show yourself compassion pre and post-infusion, find time to rest, and reflect on your journey as you embark on this healing experience.
 The Innerbloom team is here to support you throughout this transformative process towards wellness.
 Please don't hesitate to reach out with questions.
 We look forward to serving you!

 Keep reading